NWU-NISL-Fuzzing/COMFORT/artifact_evaluation/README.md

 **While it is possible to create your own copy of our Jupyter Notebook usng [the code](./Jupyter) provided, we recommend to use the configured server as it is non-trivial to configure the Notebook locally within a docker container**.

 # Step-by-Step Instructions <br id = "docker">
+*Disclaim*:
+*Although we have worked hard to ensure our AE scripts are robust, our tool remains a *research prototype*.
+It can still have glitches when using in complex, real-life settings.
+If you discover any bugs, please raise an issue, describing how you ran the program and what problem you encountered.
+We will get back to you ASAP.
+Thank you. *

 ## ★ Main Results <span id = "bug-list">